nov30th/ha-hoho-google-media-center/README.md

 ## Setup

-1. Put/Merge the input sections into your configurations
+1. Put/Merge the input sections into your configurations (reboot HA to take effect)

 ```yaml
 input_boolean: